 ARROW is a non-profit women’s NGO with a consultative status with the Economic and Social Council of the United Nations.
 Based in Kuala Lumpur, Malaysia, ARROW has been working since 1993 to champion women’s sexual and reproductive rights.
 It aims to achieve this through interlinked strategies of information and communications, knowledge exchange and transfer, evidence generation for advocacy, consistent monitoring of progress towards relevant international commitments made vis-a-vis women’s health, capacity building, partnership building for advocacy, engagement at international and regional fora, and enhancing the organisational strength of ARROW and partners.
 We work with a core set of national partners across Asia and the Pacific, as well as with regional partners from Africa, Middle East and North Africa, Eastern Europe, and Latin America and the Caribbean, and with allied international organisations.
 Through our information and communications and advocacy programmes, we are able to reach key stakeholders in more than 120 countries worldwide.
 (See www.arrow.org.my for more information.)

-An equal, just and equitable world, where every woman, young person and trans enjoys their full Sexual and Reproductive Health and Rights.
+An equal, just and equitable world, where every woman and young person enjoys their full Sexual and Reproductive Health and Rights.

 To promote and defend women’s, young people’s and trans rights and needs, particularly in the areas of health and sexuality, and affirm their agency to claim these rights.